ridewithoutstomach/VGSync/README.md

 - Study and modify the source code
 - Redistribute modified versions under the same license

-The full text of the license is included in the file LICENSE.
+The full text of the license is included in the file `LICENSE`.

 This distribution includes the full source code of VGSync, along with all required third-party binaries and their sources, in compliance with GPL requirements.

+---

 ## Contact